 Beauty Shopping Prediction: Custom Experiences Will Soar

 One thing is for sure: the move to digital won't end when stores reopen.
+"This is not the death of bricks and mortar retail, it's the end of outdated, static shopping experiences across the board," says Alexia Inge, co-founder of Cult Beauty.
 Around the world, retailers in countries like Australia consider shifting to online-only business models.
-In the US, companies are experimenting with new, custom-driven ways to shop.
+In the UK, companies are experimenting with new, custom-driven ways to shop.
 For cosmetics stores, that might mean providing access to makeup artists online or expanding virtual offerings that act as a stand-in for in-person beauty appointments.

 Beauty Shopping Prediction: Contactless Interactions Will Rise

 "Creative sampling is going to be crucial for brands going forward now that the future of in-store sampling is so uncertain."

 As online continues to soar, in-store beauty will also have to make moves to stay in the game.
 "We are now exploring how our customers can enjoy our beauty halls in stores in a socially-distant way as the current crisis leans towards exiting lockdown" says Rogers.
 "For example, Boots Beauty specialists and advisors will be on hand to offer advice and guidance through touch-free consultations and can chat through hints and tips on application without the need for physical contact."